-(2) The hardship is a direct result of the crises in Cameroon.
+(2) The hardship is a direct result of the current situation in Afghanistan.

-If the DSO agrees that the F-1 nonimmigrant student is entitled to receive such employment authorization, the DSO must recommend application approval to USCIS by making a recommendation in SEVIS and then entering the following statement in the remarks field of the SEVIS student record, which will then appear on that

-student's Form I-20:
+If the DSO agrees that the F-1 nonimmigrant student is entitled to receive such employment authorization, the DSO must recommend application approval to USCIS by entering the following statement in the remarks field of the student's SEVIS record, which will then appear on that student's Form I-20:

-Recommended for off-campus

-employment authorization in excess of

-20 hours per week and reduced course

-load under the Special Student Relief

-authorization from the date of the

-USCIS authorization noted on Form I-

-766 until [DSO must insert the program

-end date or the end date of this notice,

-whichever date comes first].
+Recommended for off-campus employment authorization in excess of 20 hours per week and reduced course load under the Special Student Relief authorization from the date of the USCIS authorization noted on Form I-766 until [DSO must insert the program end date or the end date of this notice, whichever date comes first].

-The F-1 nonimmigrant student must then file the properly endorsed Form I- 20 and Form I-765 according to the instructions for the Form I-765.
-The F- 1 nonimmigrant student may begin working off-campus only upon receipt of the EAD from USCIS.
+The F-1 nonimmigrant student must then file the properly endorsed Form I-20 and Form I-765 according to the instructions for the Form I-765.
+The F-1 nonimmigrant student may begin working off campus only upon receipt of the EAD from USCIS.